 This pathway is for students wishing to gain an academic and practical understanding of the changing world of Physical Activity Promotion, Health and Exercise and more broadly Lifestyle and Wellbeing industries.
 Some example careers you may wish to progress into include Health Promotion, Exercise Instruction, Health and Wellbeing and Physical Activity Leadership (among others).
 The course adopts a range of contemporary methods of delivery and assessment to assess your understanding of key concepts.
 Individualised and regular work experience is an important part of the course and something of which all students will be required to partake in, in addition to understanding the critical research process.
 The course tutors, class sizes and approach to personal tutoring offer a more personalised learning and university experience.
-The course is designed with a view to preparing students for employment or progressing on to a Level 6 Top-Up Degree, for example, our current BA (Hons.)
-Top-Up Degree in Sport, Physical Education and Health.
+It is anticipated that some students may progress on to undertake sports-related degrees such as our BA (Hons) Top-Up Degree in Physical Activity, Health & Exercise.and other similar qualifications, or to related employment.
+The skills developed through the course are transferable into a range of employment scenarios and students will be given support in aiding smooth progression.
 We also offer exciting additional qualifications at discounted rates for our students of this programme, for example, Personal Training, Sports Massage and Governing Body awards related to Coaching and Leadership.

 Classes will be made up of a mixture of lectures, taught and theory seminars and discussion groups as well as practical, reflection and private study.
 You will be required to work in whole and small group teams and independently.
 You will be required to plan, deliver and evaluate in a range of practical settings and environments as well as prepare for classes by research and reading (otherwise known as directed activities).